MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-create-api-instances.md

 | <makes_storage_account_name> | The name of the storage account you downloaded the scripts from above. |
 | <makes_release_version> | The MAKES release you would like to deploy. |
 | <id_from_previous_command_output> | The id you copied from the output of the previous command. |

+If necessary, authenticate the command in the same way as you did above for the first command.

+>!IMPORTANT
+>While this script is running, the admin name and password will be shown on the screen for the VM being created.
+Make note of this for logging into the VM at a later time for any reason or if logging the output of this command, be sure to remove this information.

 >!NOTE
 >This command will take approximately 45 mins to complete if the VM image created by the first command is co-located (in the same Azure region) as your Azure storage account and you are using the standard ds14_v2 VM (this is the default).